SANTA YNEZ, CA // NOVEMBER 9, 2019

 - Awards: KOM/QOM Awards,

-- Food & Drink: Food provided by California Tacos and beer provided by Figueroa Mountain Brewing Company.
+- Food & Drink: Lunch will be provided after the ride and beer from Figueroa Mountain Brewing Company.

 CTS Coach Led Pace Groups